 If students are absent for more than three consecutive scheduled teaching days they should provide documented evidence outlining the reason behind their absence within ten working days of returning to school.
 If documented evidence is provided, students will be recorded as having authorised absence.
-If a student is having personal difficulties (whether related to studies or not) that result in continued absence, the student should arrange a pastoral tutorial with the Head of School to discuss how the school can assist.
+If a student is having personal difficulties (whether related to studies or not) that result in continued absence, the student should arrange a pastoral tutorial with the Head of School or their Course Leader to discuss how the school can assist.

 If students would like to request permission to be absent from any timetabled classes they must first gain permission to do so in writing.
 All requests should be made to the Head of School.
 Any absence that cannot be covered by documented evidence (for example, a written letter from a family member if there is a personal emergency) is recorded as unauthorised.
-A form to request leave (authorised absence) is available in the Student Experience hub.